-Figure 22 - Control Knob and Ignitor Button Location
+Figure 21 - Control Knob and Ignitor Button Location

-4. Wait five (5) minutes to clear out any gas.
+- 4. Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you don't smell gas, go to the next step.
+If you don't smell gas, go to the next step. - 5.
+Press in control knob and turn counterclockwise Keep control knob pressed in for five (5) seconds (see Figure 21).